Ingenia-SE/Hell-ix/docs/index.md

 - **Battery Attachment**: Position the battery between the headers inserted into the expansion connector.
 Proceed to insert the battery holder board onto the headers, taking care with the sharp pins during insertion.
 The friction provided by the connections should securely hold the battery in place.
 Tighten it until it remains firmly fixed.

 - **Battery Connection**: Connect the battery to finalize the assembly process.
-It is advisable to bend the battery wires and position them underneath the PCB to ensure they are out of the way.
+It is advisable to bend the battery wires and position them underneath the PCB to ensure they are out of the way. <b>Note</b>: To recharge the battery of the Crazyflie 2.1, simply connect a micro USB cable.
+Ensure that the Crazyflie is turned on.
+During the charging process, the back left blue LED will blink.
+Once the LED remains fully illuminated, it indicates that the battery is fully charged.

 <details>
   <summary>Battery Images</summary>